Sign up to our newsletter!

 5. Building a small rear Living room extension.

 These are becoming increasingly popular and if well designed and insulated can provide all-year-round space for the family.
 An Architect will be able to advise you on this possibility and the likely costs involved.
-Get a free quote from our range of local Architects

 On the other hand, common mistakes include adding conservatories that can only be used during a few months of the year that do not fit with the style of the property

 Whatever you decide to do, it's vital that you get advice early on so you understand the costs.
 Get a quote from one of our professionals to give you a better understanding of the issues and costs involved

 How to fund your home improvements for free!

 If you make the right improvements this will add to the value of your home and a temporary loan (at record low levels) can cover the cost which can later be repaid via a re-mortgage and with mortgage rates at historically low levels, it's now possible to get rates less than 2%.

 If the improvements have increased the value and equity in your home, therefore reducing the loan-to-value you might be able to borrow more without your overall monthly repayments going up!